-The Arts Law Centre of Australia has developed a set of protocols which provide information and advice on respecting Indigenous culture and heritage with regards to the publication or use of Indigenous artforms, including dot-art, Aboriginal iconography, film and photographs, music, artifacts and more.
-You can find the Protocols for using First Nations Cultural and Intellectual Property here.
+The Arts Law Centre of Australia has developed information and advice on respecting Indigenous people in the publication or use of Indigenous artforms, including dot-art, Aboriginal iconography, film and photographs, music, artifacts and more.
+You can find these Protocols for using First Nations Cultural and Intellectual Property here.
 By following these guidelines, you can help ensure Indigenous people are appropriately credited and receive compensation for the use of their artistic intellectual property.